-Strategic Planning through a Racial Equity Lens
+Strategic Planning through an Equity Lens

 Conduct Comprehensive Assessment